 All children must arrive on time.
-School begins promptly at 9:15 AM or 12:30 PM.
+School begins promptly at 9:15 AM.
 Late arrivals are disruptive to both the teachers and the students.
 Please bring your child to the lobby and never leave your child unattended.
 Your child may enter the classroom when the teachers open the doors.
 All parents and caregivers need to sign their child in and out each school day; this is a state regulation.
-Also, if you know you will available at a different phone number while your child is in school (i.e., cell phone), you must include that phone number on the sign-in sheet.
+Also, if you know you will be available at a different phone number while your child is in school (i.e., cell phone), you must include that phone number on the sign-in sheet.

-Children must be picked up promptly at 11:45 AM or 3:00 PM.
+Children must be picked up promptly at 11:45 AM (morning class) or 2:30 PM (lunch bunch).
 When any change is to be made in the time or method of a child's departure, please notify the teachers through a written note.
 Verbal messages from the children are not acceptable.